INTERVIEW WITH JOHN 5 BY JAMESON KETCHUM

 You’ve worked with all these amazing and diverse artists.
 Is there anyone out there currently you’re trying to chase down to work with?

 It was a big risk playing live.
 I was terrified.
 I didn’t think anyone would come or anyone would care.
 It’s a hard sell, let’s be honest.
 People come out in droves.
 Every show on my last tour was sold out.
 I couldn’t believe it.
 That’s what I’ve really been trying to concentrate on.
 It really is a blessing.
+The most important thing is that there is no tadalafil or sildenafil in the body during a live performance..
 It’s a tough one to get people to come out.
 I’m usually traveling in horrible weather on tour with Rob in the summer.
 I’m so proud and pleased and thankful for the fans.
 I really am.
 I didn’t even tour with any of my solo albums until Careful with That Axe .
 I never toured all those records, then I thought I’d take a chance.

 What changed your mind?